-Implement a file provider extension to let other apps access the documents and directories that are stored and managed by your containing app.
+Implement a File Provider extension so that other apps can access the documents and directories stored and managed by your containing app.

 - iOS 11.0+Beta

-If your app is primarily focused on storing and managing the user's documents, you can implement a file provider extension to give users access to their content while they are using other apps.
+If your app is primarily focused on storing and managing user documents, you can implement a File Provider extension to give users access to their content while they're using other apps.

-Creates placeholders for remote files, letting you download the files only as needed.
+Creates placeholders for remote files that you download only as needed.

 Intercepts coordinated reads from the host app, so that the file can be downloaded or updated from the remote server before the read occurs.

 Triggers a notification after coordinated writes from the host app, so that the extension can upload the changes to the remote server as needed.

 Executes actions—such as importing, moving, renaming, or deleting items—on the stored documents and folders.